confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 :   The SQL record, serialized as a JSON string.

+message.recordProcessingError.cause (LIST<STRING>)

+:   A list of strings containing human-readable error messages
+    for the chain of exceptions that caused the main error.

 message.productionError (STRUCT)

 :   The contents of a message with type 2 (PRODUCTION_ERROR).
 Logged